WW Recipe of the Day: Slow Cooker Vegetable Broth

 This simple broth recipe is based around onions, carrots and celery—which are collectively known as mirepoix.
 The ratio for traditional mirepoix is 2:1:1, two parts onion, one part carrot and one part celery.

-How Many Calorie and WW Points in this Vegetable Broth?
+How Many Calories and WW Points in this Vegetable Broth?

 According to my calculations, each serving has about 16 calories and: